Emergency Online Safety Action Plan

 If You Are Facing Sextortion

-Block immediately.
+Block immediately

-Report the account.
+Report the account

 If Someone Uses a Deepfake of You

-Screenshot it.
+Screenshot it

-Tell your school if students are involved.
+Tell school staff if students are involved

 If Someone Tries To Meet You

-Never agree to meet someone you met online.
+Never meet someone you only know online.

-If Your Account Is Hacked
+If Your Account Gets Hacked

-Turn on two factor authentication.
+Turn on two factor authentication

-Tell a trusted adult.
+Tell trusted adults

-Warn friends not to respond to strange messages.
+Warn friends not to trust strange messages

 If You Feel Ashamed or Scared

-Feeling embarrassed or trapped is normal.
+Feeling embarrassed or frightened is normal.

 Fear grows in silence.
-It shrinks when shared.

 How Schools Can Help